nglgzz/dots/README.md

 - [Arch](./arch/README.md) – Scripts to install this setup from scratch (also contains a list of dependencies needed for this setup).

+- [Ubuntu](./ubuntu/README.md) – Autoinstall configuration and scripts to
+  install the ubuntu setup.

 - [Dots](./dots/README.md) – Configuration, themes, and scripts that are part of my environment.